cthoyt/cthoyt.github.io/_posts/2021-07-02-self-organization.md

 I described how to organize all of the information about an organization in my [previous post]({% post_url 2021-01-17-organization-organization %}).
 This one is all about how to organize the public data about a researcher.

+- linkedin is great, but not open
+- ORCID identifier
+- Wikidata
+cth